 1. Commit to reading just one chapter from the Bible each day and writing a summary sentence of the chapter in a notebook.

 3. Commit to replacing some of your recreational reading or TV and Internet time with Christian classics, missionary biographies, and other books that will grow you as a Christian.
 Use discernment because the wrong book can change your theology!
 Some books to get you started: Loving God with All Your Mind by Elizabeth George; The Attributes of God by A.W.
-Pink; Soul Heights and Soul Depths by Octavius Winslow; Discipline: The Glad Surrender by Elisabeth Elliot; George Muller: Delighted in God by Roger Steer; Gladys Aylward by Sam Wellman
+Pink; Soul Heights and Soul Depths by Octavius Winslow; George Muller: Delighted in God by Roger Steer; Gladys Aylward by Sam Wellman.
+You can find more suggestions at this page.

 4. Use the snippets of time in your life.
 Time spent in the car, in the shower, waiting in the doctor’s office or at soccer practices, and doing household chores can be used to memorize verses, listen to sermons, or pray.

 5. Instead of automatically turning on that country or pop station, play Christian music.
-In fact, consider finding a CD or creating a playlist of hymns.
+While, often, Christian contemporary and modern worship music has been found to be deeply compromised there are so many more options.
+Consider finding a CD or creating a playlist of hymns.
 You will be surprised at how these will bless your heart if you pay attention to the lyrics.
 Consider teaching these to your children.
+Look into other Christian music that is not in the mainstream or does not receive radio play.
+You will be surprised how much music is out there to bless your soul that you’ve never heard of.
+It’s like a little treasure hunt…

 6. Hold a Bible Study in your home or at your workplace for one or two other women during nap time or break time.
 This will function as an accountability for you because you will have to dig into the Word and be prepared!
 God will use this in your life and in the life of others if you are committed to teaching the literal Word of God, use biblical resources, and are humble enough to admit that you don’t have all the answers.